cedmax/mondays/Readme.md

 # Mondays

-Mondays is a library to cope with Mondays.
+Mondays is a utility library to cope with Mondays.
 Mondays could be hard, this library should ease your way with them.

 ## Getting started